-About two years ago I placed a Dollar-Tree Solar Garden-Light, (Fig 3, below) in a sunny place of our yard.
+About a year ago I placed a Dollar-Tree Solar Garden-Light, (Fig 3, below) in a sunny place of our yard.
 From a previously identical light I knew that the battery contacts were thinly plated steel which would corrode and cause lamp failure after a few months of exposure to the weather.
 Consequentially, for this lamp I sealed every opening, every crack and every screw with silicone rubber.
 To its credit it lasted almost a year before it died.

 When I opened up the light to autopsy it I was surprised that the point of failure wasn’t the battery contacts.
 They looked pretty good with almost no corrosion.
 However, the entire interior was coated with a brownish powdery deposit (see Fig 1, below).
 The deposition source looked to be the AAA NiCd battery.
 Apparently it spewed out vapors which condensed on most the interior.
 The battery tests 100% non-conductive on a multimeter.
 It is truly dead.